TeamProject-DataVisualization/Team-project---The-Bitcoin/README.md

 ### Disadvantages of charts shown above:

-The above charts show the candlesticks for Bitcoin, S&P 500 and Nasdaq Index comparing the average close prices for each. when we compare the three charts, it seems that Nasdaq and S&P 500 are performing almost same but that is not true because the axis scale is different for both.
-Nasdaq and Bitcoin have similar scales.
-When we compare all three Bitcoin is undoubtedly performing better, but this will be a Deceptive visualization because the scales are different.
+The above charts show the candlesticks for Bitcoin, S&P 500 and Nasdaq Index comparing the average close prices for each.
+When we compare the three charts, it seems that Nasdaq and S&P 500 are performing almost same but that is not true because the axis scale is different for both.
+Though, Nasdaq and Bitcoin have similar scales.
+When we compare all three, Bitcoin is undoubtedly performing better, but this will be a Deceptive visualization because the scales are different.
 So, instead of plotting the absolute values, we should visualize their performance over time using % differences of their closing prices by using table calculation.

 ### 4. Visualizations showing Final Metrics: